I have always found LG monitors to be highly reliable. That being said, an issue I have encountered a few times now is the audio not working properly.

 If all else fails, it is possible that your audio has been accidently disabled in the BIOS.

-To check this, you will need to restart your PC and determine the relevant keyboard key during startup that will take you to the BIOS.
+To check if this is the case, you will need to restart your PC and determine the relevant keyboard shortcut combination during startup that will take you to the BIOS.

 Most often the BIOS redirect key will be displayed on screen.
 However, if you are unsure, search for your PC name and model number and look it up in the corresponding user manual.